 Are you in search of some feedback team building activities?

-In this article, let’s see 10 exercises that you can try in your workplace to give and take feedback from your team.
+In this article, let’s see 10 exercises that you can try in your workplace to give and take feedback from your teams.
 These activities can help your employees understand each other’s perspectives, foster respect, and ultimately improve overall performance.

 10 Feedback Team Building Activities for the Workplace

-Here are some effective team building exercises centered around feedback:
+Here are some effective team building exercises centered around feedback.

 #1.
 The Compliment Game